Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: A detailed conservative model for flame synthesis of nanoparticles

-In this work, for the sake of simplicity, we consider the thermal conductivity $\lambda$ as the thermal conductivity of the pure gas phase.
-Also, we neglect the Dufour effect, although it could be accounted for straightforwardly.
-Note that the mixture specific enthalpy -- Equation \eqref{eq:OneMixtContEnthalpy} -- can be decomposed into a gas and a particle contribution:
+where $\lambda$ is the global thermal conductivity of the -- gas and particles -- mixture.
+Here, we classically neglect the Dufour effect, although it could be accounted for straightforwardly.
+Note that the mixture specific enthalpy -- Eq. \eqref{eq:OneMixtDiscEnthalpy} -- can be breaken down into gas and particle contributions:

 where $\tilde{h}_{\text{g}}$ and $\tilde{h}_{\text{p}}$ are the respective contributions of the gas and particle phases to the mixture specific enthalpy, which read:

 where $h_{\text{g}}$ and $h_{\text{p}}$ are the gas and particle specific enthapies, respectively.